Manfred von Richthofen: Early life

 Richthofen was born in Kleinburg, near Breslau, Lower Silesia (now part of the city of Wrocław, Poland), on 2 May 1892 into a prominent Prussian aristocratic family.
 His father was Major Albrecht Philipp Karl Julius Freiherr von Richthofen and his mother was Kunigunde von Schickfuss und Neudorff.
 He had an elder sister, Ilse, and two younger brothers.

 When he was four years old, Manfred moved with his family to nearby Schweidnitz (now Świdnica, Poland).
-He enjoyed riding horses and hunting as well as gymnastics at school.
-He excelled at parallel bars and won a number of awards at school.
+He enjoyed riding horses and hunting.
+He also was fond of gymnastics; he excelled at parallel bars and won a number of awards at school.
 He and his brothers, Lothar and Bolko, hunted wild boar, elk, birds, and deer.